lennikorhonen/btc_ticker/README.md

 # Bitcoin ticker cli tool

 Bitcoin ticker is a cli tool that shows current bitcoin prizes in EUR.
 It is written in python and shell script.
+I have coded this project just for fun

 ## Installation